 I think the basis for interpreting her as Isaiah's wife is taking the language of 8:3 as literally saying Isaiah fathered the child.
 But I don't think that is the intent here.
 It could be Isaiah's personal role in this first fulfillment is played in The Nativity narrative by Simeon or Anna in Luke 2.

 My hunch is this Prophetess Office was directly inherited from that held by both Deborah and Miriam the Sister of Moses.
 Thus backing up aspects of what I argued in the Almah post about the significance of Miriam being called an Almah.
-And at the time of the Birth of Christ this Prophetess was Anna of Luke's Gospel.
+And at the time of the Birth of Christ this Prophetess Office was held by Anna of Luke's Gospel.

 Maybe at some point it became standard for this Prophetess to be among the wives of The King.
 Like the ceremonial marriage between King and Priestess many pagan cultures had.
 The Marriage between Jehoram's daughter Jehosheba and the Priest Jehoiada may have been a similar arrangement, a marriage alliance between the Royal family and the Priesthood.

 Isaiah 8:14 is terminology drawn on by Paul (Romans 9:32-33, 11:9 and 1 Corinthians 1:23) as well as 1 Peter 2:8-10.
 So quoting this promised Son as being Jesus was not unique to Matthew.